 Undergraduate scholarships range from $2000 for a single year to $60,000 for the duration of a degree.
 There are also cash prizes and awards such as certificates, internship opportunities, travel funding, books, vouchers, and even iPads.

-For postgraduate research students, we offer a number of research awards and top-up schemes in addition to the Australian Postgraduate Award (for domestic students) and International Postgraduate Research Scholarships (for international research students).
+For postgraduate research students, we offer a number of research awards and top-up schemes in addition to the Australian Government's Research Training Program Stipend (domestic students) and Fee Offset and Stipend (international students) scholarships (formerly known as the Australian Postgraduate Award and International Postgraduate Research Scholarship).

 Whatever you receive in hand, there’s an additional bonus – to your CV.
 Awards, prizes and scholarships are rated highly by potential employers.

 Many faculties provide scholarships, awards and prizes to their most talented and hardest-working students.
 You often don’t need to apply for these.
 They are awarded automatically on the basis of merit.

 Our scholarships for all levels of university study vary in their closing dates.
 Check the scholarships website and contact your faculty for more details.

 Our domestic undergraduate scholarships are available to a wide cohort of students, whether you are a high achiever or have suffered challenges in your schooling.

 If you are an international student coming to Sydney as an undergraduate, you are eligible for a small selection of scholarships, but you may be also able to apply for loans from your home country to help fund your study.

 Most of our domestic undergraduate scholarship applications open in September of the year before you’re planning to start university, and close a month later in early October.
 Depending on the type of scholarship, you either apply directly to us, or through the Universities Admissions Centre (UAC).

 We encourage postgraduate coursework students to find their own sources of funding, as there are only a limited number of scholarships.